mhowlett/Nhiredis/README.md

 There are two .NET clients recommended on redis.io - ServiceStack.Redis and BookSleeve.
 Why do we need Nhiredis?

-_ServiceStack.Redis_ - I am a long time user of this library.
+**ServiceStack.Redis** - I am a long time user of this library.
 It does a reliable job, but the API doesn't really appeal to me.
 First of all the command function names are different from the actual Redis commands.
 The problem with this is I can never remember what the Redis commands are when I'm working with a different client, in particular the CLI.
 Also consider, for example, AddItemToList, EnqueueItemOnList and PushItemToList - they all do the same thing.
 Why the duplication?
 Why isn't RPUSH a better name than all three of them?
 (I regularly get confused as to whether items are placed at the front or end of the list with these functions).

+_Compared to ServiceStack.Redis, Nhiredis provides a flexible, simple and elegant API - and it is faster - about 15% faster according to a simple locally run get-set-delete benchmark_

-_Booksleeve_ - I haven't looked at this library in detail, but on the surface it looks very good.
-Unfortunately if you are constrained to working with .NET versions earlier than C# 4.0 like me, this is not an option.
+**Booksleeve** - I haven't looked at this library in detail, but on the surface it does look good.
+Like ServiceStack.Redis, this library provides separate C# functions for each Redis command, and again these aren't the same as the actual redis commands, but the choice of names seems to be better.
+Also, Booksleeve makes use of C# 4/5 features, so if you are constrained to working with .NET versions earlier than C# 4.0 like me, this is not an option.

-Nhiredis provides a simple and elegant API as follows:
+Nhiredis appears as though it is as fast as Booksleeve for the blocking case, Nhiredis does not yet support fire-and-forget functionality.

 ## Example